 Not to be a broken record, but you can always drive and park here.
 Not a surprise!

-If you are staying at a Epcot area resort (Beach Club, Yacht Club, Boardwalk Inn, Swan and Dolphin) you can walk or take a ferry boat to the entrance of Hollywood Studios.
-If you are staying at a Skyliner resort (Riviera, Caribbean Beach, Pop Century Art of Animation), there is a Skyliner stop here as well.
+If you are staying at an EPCOT-area resort (Beach Club, Yacht Club, Boardwalk Inn, Swan and Dolphin) you can walk or take a ferry boat to the entrance of Hollywood Studios.
+If you are staying at a Skyliner resort (Riviera, Caribbean Beach, Pop Century, Art of Animation), there is a Skyliner stop here as well.
 And of course, you can take a Disney bus from the other on property resorts.

 Navigating the Park